-A short course on analysing the financial, technical, and environmental performance of energy projects.
+Learn skills in analysing the financial, technical, and environmental performance of energy projects.

-- The fundamentals of finance
+- Introduction and basics of finance

 - Capital – Debt and equity, cost of capital, discounted cash flow and NPV

 - Financial analysis of electricity generation – renewable and fossil fuel technologies

 - Financial analysis through Real Option Value (ROV)

 This year's course will run from 29 June to 23 July 2022.
 All classes will be scheduled outside of business hours, on Wednesdays, Thursdays and Saturdays.
 The course will be held in a hybrid format (in-person and online).
 Students are expected to attend in person at the University of Melbourne campus in Parkville, Victoria.
 Zoom links will be available for those unable to attend.

 The course is free of charge for University of Melbourne graduate students.
 Preference will be given to final year PhD students, but all graduates are encouraged to apply.
 The course is open to all other participants for a fee of $5,000 (excluding GST) per place.

 Applicants are requested to click the button below and complete the form.
 Applications close 11:59 pm, Wednesday 22 June 2022.
 Successful candidates will be notified via email.